bring/developer-site/content/api/modify-delivery/index.md

         - In transit (to final destination)
         - Home Delivery ordered

-      Any of the following value added services shout not already be present on the shipment:
+      Any of the following value added services should not already be present on the shipment:
         - Optional pickup point (0010)
         - Parcel locker (0011)
         - Home delivery from pickup point (1158)